ProjectFirewatch/ProjectFirewatch/index.md

 ---

-# Fire danger is through the fucking roof, There are warning signs but that doesn't fix plane stupid.
+# Fire danger is through the fucking roof, There are warning signs but that doesn't fix plain stupid.
 Stay safe this summer.

 ![Forest Byrnes](/cdn/byrnes256x256.png)